moonman369/Guess-What/README.md

-# Guess-What-A-simple-guessing-game-
+# Guess-What
-A simple interactive guessing game using JavaScript, HTML and CSS
+A simple interactive guessing game using JavaScript, HTML and CSS.
+It can be very addictive play at your own risk.